Powder Snow Areas

 Below are some of our favorites

-The Yamabiko area.
+♡ The Yamabiko area

 The top of the resort is where you will find the best snow conditions.
-The Yamabiko area’s A though E courses offer a variety of slopes with ungroomed sections (especially on B course) and open tree-runs in between that funnel back the lift stations.
+The Yamabiko area’s A though E courses offer a variety of slopes with ungroomed sections (especially on B course) and open tree-runs in between that funnel back to the lift station.
 There is a variety of gradients so less advanced powder skiers can find sections to suit their level.
 Be sure to follow all signage.

 These two steep ungroomed courses branch off from Skyline course to the right and lead you back to the Nagasaka gondola station.
 They offer some of the longest uninterrupted powder lines on the mountain.
 On sunny days, they are shaded so the snow quality holds up well considering their elevation.

-Kurokura – The Black saddle.
+♡ Kurokura – The Black Saddle Slope

-Utopia A course.
+♡ Utopia A Course

 Utopia A course branches off from Schneider course half way down.
 It is steep and shaded and is usually groomed down the centre once a week.
 It can become one of the largest mogul fields in Nozawa but the left and right sides can boast some of the best powder runs on the mountain.
+This course is for advanced riders.